seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

     </figure>
 </div>

 Visualizing candidate selection can help you tune your optimization hyperparameters in your spec object.
 For example, if $\theta$ is never escaping the infeasible region and your Seldonian algorithm is returning NSF (i.e. "No solution found"), then you may be able to obtain a solution by running gradient descent for more iterations or with different learning rates or beta values.
 If you are still seeing NSF after hyperparameter exporation, you may not have enough data or your constraints may be too strict.
 Running a Seldonian Experiment can help determine why you are not able to obtain a solution.
 </p>

 <h3> Running a Seldonian Experiment </h3>

 <p>
 Seldonian Experiments are a way to thoroughly evaluate the performance and safety of Seldonian algorithms, beyond what can be achieved with a single run of the Engine.
-A Seldonian Experiment runs a Seldonian algorithm many times using variable amounts of input data and creates three plots: 1) Performance, 2) Solution rate, and 3) Failure rate.
-The <a href="https://seldonian-toolkit.github.io/Experiments"> Experiments library</a> was designed to help implement Seldonian Experiments.
+A Seldonian Experiment runs a Seldonian algorithm many times using variable amounts of input data and creates three plots: 1) Performance, 2) Solution rate, and 3) Failure rate as a function of the amount of data used.
+The <a href="https://seldonian-toolkit.github.io/Experiments"> Seldonian Experiments library</a> was designed to help implement Seldonian Experiments.
 We recommend reading the <a href="https://seldonian-toolkit.github.io/Experiments/build/html/overview.html">Experiments overview</a> before continuing here.
 If you have not already installed the Experiments library, follow the instructions <a href="{{ "/tutorials/install_toolkit_tutorial/" | relative_url}}">here</a> to do so.
 </p>

 <p>
     Here is an outline of the experiment we will run:
     <ul>
         <li>Create an array of data fractions, which will determine how much of the data to use as input to the Seldonian algorithm in each trial.
 We will use 15 different data fractions, which will be log-spaced between 0.001 and 1.0.
 This array will make up the horizontal axis of the three plots.</li>
-        <li>Create 25 resampled datasets (one for each trial) by sampling with replacement from the dataset we used as input to the Engine above.
+        <li>Create 50 resampled datasets (one for each trial) by sampling with replacement from the dataset we used as input to the Engine above.
 Each resampled dataset will have the same number of rows (1000) as the original dataset.
-We use 25 trials so that we can compute uncertainties on the plotted quantities at each data fraction. <b>We will use the original dataset as the ground truth dataset</b> for calculating the performance and safety metrics.</li>
+We use 50 trials so that we can compute uncertainties on the plotted quantities at each data fraction. <b>We will use the original dataset as the ground truth dataset</b> for calculating the performance and safety metrics.</li>
         <li>
-        For each <code>data_frac</code> in the array of data fractions, run 25 trials.
+        For each <code>data_frac</code> in the array of data fractions, run 50 trials.
 In each trial, use only the first <code>data_frac</code> fraction of the corresponding resampled dataset to run the Seldonian algorithm using the Seldonian Engine.
 We will use the same spec file we used above for each run of the Engine, where only the <code>dataset</code> parameter to <code>SupervisedSpec</code> will be modified for each trial.
-This will generate 15x25=375 total runs of the Seldonian algorithm.
-Each run will consist of a different set of fitted model parameters (or NSF if no solution was found). </li>
+This will generate 15x50=750 total runs of the Seldonian algorithm.
+Each run will consist of a different set of fitted model parameters, or "NSF" if no solution was found. </li>
-        <li>For each <code>data_frac</code>, if a solution was returned that passed the safety test, calculate the mean and standard error on the performance (e.g. logistic loss or accuracy) across the 25 trials (at this <code>data_frac</code>) using the fitted model parameters evaluated on the ground truth dataset.
+        <li>For each <code>data_frac</code>, if a solution was returned that passed the safety test, calculate the mean and standard error on the performance (e.g. logistic loss or accuracy) across the 50 trials at this <code>data_frac</code> using the fitted model parameters evaluated on the ground truth dataset.
 This will be the data used for the first of the three plots.
-Also record how often a solution was returned and passed the safety test across the 25 trials.
+Also record how often a solution was returned and passed the safety test across the 50 trials.
 This fraction, referred to as the "solution rate", will be used to make the second of the three plots.
-Finally, for the trials that returned solutions that passed the safety test, calculate the fraction of trials for which the disparate impact statistic, $g_1(\theta)$, was violated, i.e. $g_1(\theta) > 0$.
+Finally, for the trials that returned solutions that passed the safety test, calculate the fraction of trials for which the disparate impact statistic, $g_1(\theta)$, was violated, i.e. $g_1(\theta) > 0$, on the ground truth dataset.
 The fraction violated will be referred to as the "failure rate" and will make up the third and final plot. </li>
     </ul>

 We will run this experiment for the Seldonian algorithm as well as for three other models.
-Two are baseline models: 1) a dummy classifier that always predicts the positive class regardless of input, 2) a simple logistic regression model with no behavioral constraints.
-The third model is another fairness-aware machine learning library called <a href="https://fairlearn.org/">Fairlearn</a>.
-Each model requires its own experiment, but the main parameters of the experiment such as the number of trials and data fractions are identical.
-This will allow us to compare the Seldonian algorithm to these other models for the three metrics: performance, solution rate, and failure rate.
+Two are baseline models: 1) a random classifier that always predicts $p=0.5$ for the positive class regardless of input, 2) a simple logistic regression model with no behavioral constraints.
+The third model comes from another fairness-aware machine learning library called <a href="https://fairlearn.org/">Fairlearn</a>.
+We will describe the Fairlearn model used in more detail below.
+Each model requires its own experiment, but the main parameters of the experiment such as the number of trials and data fractions, as well as the metrics we will calculate (performance, solution rate, and failure rate), are identical.
+This will allow us to compare the Seldonian algorithm to these other models on the same Three Plots.
 </p>
 <p>
     Now we will show how to implement the described experiment using the Experiments library.
 At the center of the Experiments library is the <code>PlotGenerator</code> class, and in our particular example the <code>SupervisedPlotGenerator</code> child class.
-The goal of the following script is to setup this object, use its methods to run our experiments and then make the three plots.
+The goal of the following script is to setup this object, use its methods to run our experiments, and then to make the three plots.
 </p>

 <p>